-The Title Register contains 3 sections (A, B & C) which together include a complete description of the property title owned, that is, sufficient information to identify who owns it, where it is, the extent of land owned, rights that benefit the land and rights that burden it.
+The Title Register contains 3 sections (A, B & C) which together include a complete definition of the property title owned, that is, sufficient meaning to identify who owns it, where it is, the extent of land owned, rights that benefit the land and rights that burden it.

 Information contained within a Title Register:

 The Title Plan shows a detailed outline of the property in relation to its surroundings, and often (especially with larger properties) has detailed and coloured markings referred to in the Title Register that illustrate rights of way, rights of access, watercourses and parcels of land affected by easements and covenants.
 The general boundaries of the property itself are edged in red, but follow the general boundary rule, i.e. they do not show the property boundaries with any degree of precision and are intended as a guide only (albeit a good one).

 The Title Register is one of the 2 main documents of title (often called Title Deeds).
 It contains a description of the property, its tenure, name and address of the owners, purchase price (if bought after April 2000), name & address of mortgagee and details of other charges, covenants, easements, cautions, notices and restrictions.
 It is possible to order Title Registers and/or Title Plans for up to 20 different properties on one form from our web site, attracting a substantial discount from our standard fee.

 We also search, as a matter of course, the Day List, which is a list of pending applications and official searches.
 An example of listed pending registrations may include purchases, transfers, mortgages, charges, notices and restrictions.

 (e.g. For Land, Fields, Woods, Derelict or Vacant Properties, Lanes, Alleyways)